php-fig/fig-standards/proposed/PSR-2-advanced.md

 }
 ```

-Argument lists MAY be split across subsequent indented lines; when doing do,
+Argument lists MAY be split across multiple lines, where each subsequent line
-there MUST be only one argument per line.
+is indented once.
+When doing do, there MUST be only one argument per line.

 When the argument list is split across multiple lines, the closing parenthesis
 and opening brace MUST be placed together on their own line with one space